-- After becoming frustrated with keeping my eyes circular and not oblong (very common Waldorf doll maker newbie obstacle) I thought about cheating.
+- After becoming frustrated with keeping my eyes circular and not oblong (very common Waldorf doll maker newbie obstacle) I thought about breaking the rules.

-Yes, I know, cheating is bad.
+Yes, I know, breaking the rules is bad.
 Well, my decision to machine embroider an eye onto the doll skin head covering before sewing it together worked just fine.

 The eyes were a perfect circle and in the right spot, but the machine embroidery looked completely out of place with the hand embroidered mouth using floss and not thread, and basically took the sweet simple magic entirely out of the Waldorf process.

 I hated the perfect eye and went right back to practicing how to hand embroider them better – forgiving myself for any slight imperfection the girls the dolls were given to, just did not even notice or care about anyway.

 I saw girls, but plenty of Waldorf doll makers make knights, pirates, monsters, and super hero Waldorf “dolls” for boys to love and cuddle up to go to sleep with, as well.